top of page

 Eden does not lie next to nature.

-Eden is permeated by nature.
+Eden is woven through with nature.

 Forest paths, shaded places,